 Best for: Art and culture

-St Ives’ remote location at the very western tip of Cornwall makes it ideal for a real escape from reality.
+Due to its remote location holidays in St Ives make for a real escape from reality.
 It’s one of the best coastal towns in the UK and it really does have it all – think Blue Flag beaches, brilliant food venues and a plethora of art galleries.
-If you want a dose of old-world Cornwall, venture away from the sea and get lost in the town’s web of cobbled lanes lined with quaint fishermen’s cottages.
+If you want a dose of an old-world short break in Cornwall, venture away from the sea and get lost in the town’s web of cobbled lanes lined with quaint fishermen’s cottages.

 If you do one thing: Take a break from the sunshine and pop into the St Ives branch of the Tate.